extraHassan/CreditCardWS_Service/readme.txt

 /*
-* @authors : ABDELLAH TAHRI SQALLI - HASSAN EL-MZABI.
+* @authors :  HASSAN EL-MZABI.
 * @Classe  : MQL 2019
 *
 */

+overview: this projet is simple example of using JaxRS in Java .. and composer in PHP

 server side :
 -------------